This post may contain affiliate links.

 9. You Can Escape Your Problems

 Think of your problems as a storm cloud.
 Underneath it’s a deluge.
-Move away and you’ll eventually find some sun.
+Move away or fly high enough over it and you’ll eventually find some sun.
 One of the most wonderful advantages of travelling is that it can make your problems seem small.

 10. Travel Makes You Appreciate Mangos and Other Food

-You knew I’d get back to fruit imagery, didn’t you?
 Many people (me) say that the way to love a country is through your stomach.
-What better way to taste the joys of dal than in Delhi, soba noodles in Nagasaki or tacos barbacoa in Guadalajara?
+What better way to taste joy than with a fragrant dal in Delhi, cold soba noodles with dashi in Nagasaki or tacos barbacoa in Guadalajara?

 And, if you’ve ever been to Thailand during mango season, you’ll know that mango sticky rice and other local foods are one of the best flavours, I mean benefits, of travelling of all.

-There are so many more reasons to travel: the chance to break out of our comfort zone, meet new people, create memories and simply have fun.
-Travel can boost creativity, improve our communication skills and help us live life to its mango-rich fullness.
+There are so many more reasons to travel.
+It’s a chance to break out of our comfort zone, meet new people, create memories and simply have fun.
+It can improve our communication skills, open our eyes to the diversity of our planet and help us live life to its mango-rich fullness.

 For me, the hard part isn’t leaving, it’s coming back from a trip and realizing my journey is done.
 The good thing is you can fit a lifetime of experiences into a suitcase and unpack them for years to come.